rafalp/Misago/refactoring.md

 * Moved Setting model to models package.
 * Renamed "type" attribute on Setting model to "normalizes_to".
 * Renamed "input" attribute on Setting model to "field".
-* Renamed model Group to SettingsGroup and moved it to models package.
+* Renamed model "Group" to "SettingsGroup" and moved it to models package.

 Setup